 Blue Lagoon Cruises has its own private beach on Nanuya LaiLai, and you’ll have the whole stretch of sand to yourself for the rest of the day.
-Marvel at the pristine sceneries as the boat is tied onto a coconut tree, and then enjoy a delicious light lunch on board.
-Afterwards, you’ll have time to leisurely visit the Fiji style beach club, or dip into the refreshing sea and spend the afternoon swimming, snorkelling, fish feeding, or even embarking on a glass bottom boat tour.
-One of the most popular pastimes is joining in with a coconut demonstration – learning how to climb the palm, get the coconut and husk them before drinking the sweet milk straight from the coconut.
+Marvel at the pristine sceneries as the boat is tied onto a coconut tree, and then enjoy a delicious BBQ lunch served on the beach.
+Optional activities include snorkelling, fish feeding, volleyball, water aerobics and a coconut husking demonstration.

 Diving is at an extra cost, but the vibrant reefs that surround the island are well worth exploring.
-After an afternoon of drinking coconut milk and swimming in the sea, happy hour is served on shore from the beach bar.
-Then you’ll tuck in to a traditional Lovo meal under the stars, where the cuisine is uniquely cooked underground in a specially prepared pit.
+After an afternoon of drinking coconut milk and swimming in the sea, enjoy tonights sinner of a traditional Fijian Lovo meal under the stars, where the cuisine is uniquely cooked underground in a specially prepared pit.
 As the night draws to a close, you’ll be greeted with an exciting Meke performance with dancing, singing and storytelling.

 Anchorage in Nanuya Lailai

 Afterwards you’ll return to Fiji Princess for a movie night on the upper theatre deck, sipping on cold drinks and watching ‘Blue Lagoon’ starring Brooke Shields which was filmed here in the Yasawa Islands.

 Anchorage just off Tamusa Bay, Yasawa Island